 Ms. Scacco has a master's degree in Rehabilitation Counseling and over 10 years of clinical counseling experience in the public and not-for-profit sectors.
 Ms. Scacco’s areas of expertise are in Autism and other neurological & developmental disabilities.
 She has significant experience providing ABA Therapy for youth on the Autism Spectrum and giving valuable Career Counseling to persons living with Physical & Mental Disabilities.
 She is skilled with all levels on the Autism Spectrum; high functioning and low, and has been a Special Education teacher at the high school & elementary levels.

 Ms. Scacco has provided in-home and community activity-based behavioral therapy to over 50 families in the Bay Area, and in the Treasure Valley.

 Ms. Scacco has extensive Art Therapy training gained at Portland State University.

-She has valuable vocational rehabilitation experience gained while working for the State of CA, Department of Rehabilitation.
+She has valuable vocational rehabilitation experience gained while working for Hope Services & Department of Rehabilitation.
 She is skilled in bringing out innate abilities, and translating these abilities into paid employment.
-She is also skilled in doing Vocational Assessments, Job Placement, and Rehabilitation Treatment Planning, ADA, and making recommendations for on-the-job accommodations.
+She is also skilled in doing Vocational Assessments, Job Placement, and ADA, and making recommendations for on-the-job accommodations.

 This is a beginning class, so no experience is necessary.
 Concepts that are covered in this class are: Composition, Lighting, How to tell a Story through pictures, and Basic Camera Operation (Flash, Zoom, etc).
 Students are paired up during class to encourage socialization.